live-image-tracking-tools/napari-geff/README.md

 ## Usage

-`napari-geff` supports loading [GEFF](https://live-image-tracking-tools.github.io/geff/latest/) files into `napari` as `Tracks` layers, and saving them back out to GEFF format.
+`napari-geff` supports loading directed graphs stored as [GEFF](https://live-image-tracking-tools.github.io/geff/latest/) files into
+`napari` as `Tracks` layers, and saving them back out to GEFF format.

 To use `napari-geff` after installation, simply drag a GEFF file into the viewer and select `GEFF IO` from the